 It’s finally December and the start of the UK winter season.
 As well as the important jobs like celebrating the festive season, there are a few jobs and activities to do around the garden this December.

 Continuing the process of maintaining your garden during the cold winter months, frost protection is important, as well as caring for both plants and pots.
-There are also a few plants and seeds you can sow in December, which is all in preparation for spring and summer 2022.
+There are also a few plants and seeds you can sow in December, which is all in preparation for the next spring and summer seasons.

 December isn’t a great month for sowing seeds and crops outside, however, inside your home is the perfect atmosphere for planting seeds to start their life.
 Geraniums, Cyclamens, hyacinths, sweet peas are just a few plants that can be sown indoors this month.